byu-is-403/syllabus/basics-of-csharp/assignment/console-assignment.md

 Use a List of SoccerTeam objects instead of an array.
 Use the Add method to add the objects to the list.

-Then using a linq expression (to de discussed in class), sort the list in descending order based upon the number of points the team has earned.
+Then using a linq expression (to de discussed in class at a later point but the code is provided), sort the list in descending order based upon the number of points the team has earned.
 For example, the statement below says to use a list of teams and order it in descending order by the name property within the list (assuming the list was a list of objects):

 ```csharp
 List<Team> sortedTeams = teams.OrderByDescending(team => team.name).ToList();